 (B, L, D) Grand Canyon Lodge or similar

-For early risers, we can enjoy a short hike along the Transept Trail, which follows the rim of a side canyon, and offers a relaxing yet moderate hike with great rim views just off the path.
+Early risers may enjoy a short hike along the Transept Trail, which follows the rim of a side canyon, and offers a relaxing yet moderate hike with great rim views just off the path.

 After a final breakfast, we’ll visit Navajo Bridge within Glen Canyon National Recreation Area.
 Between Bitter Springs and Jacob Lake, we arrive at two bridges similar in appearance, spanning the Colorado River.
 These two bridges, one historic and one new, represent one of only seven land crossings of the Colorado River for 750 miles (1207 km).
 The historic Navajo Bridge is a great spot to look for a California Condor.

 On the drive back to Flagstaff, we’ll stop at Cameron Trading Post for Native American jewelry, rugs, pottery and art, and try some traditional Navajo frybread (tacos) for lunch.
 We will arrive back in Flagstaff mid-afternoon.

 - 40-oz Klean Kanteen water bottle

 - Three nights lodging (based on double occupancy)